kkrizanovic/NanoMark/README.md

-## DNAssMark
+## NanoMark
-DNA Assembly Benchmark
+DNA Assembly Benchmark for Nanopore long reads

 A system for benchmarking DNA assembly tools, based on 3rd generation sequencers.